What Causes Ringing on a PCB and How to Solve It

-How do I prevent ringing?
+How do I prevent ringing in a PCB?

 Ringing can vary from annoying to catastrophic in your system performance.
 Optimizing your design makes a huge difference in the performance and output.
 First, you want to reduce parasitic inductance and capacitance.
-You should minimize node lengths, especially around power stage components on your board.
+You should minimize node lengths, especially around power stage components on your ground plane.
 You also want to use impedance matching to minimize any signal reflection.
 Impedance matching varies with your application and I recommend starting with the Texas Instruments technical articles for very specific advice on a range of applications.

 While it’s impossible for any existing program to check for every source of possible interference, having a good one can offload a lot of the work.
-That leaves you free to deal with the most important challenges, instead of playing design whack-a-mole as you optimize all the parameters of your board.
+That leaves you free to deal with the most important challenges, instead of playing design whack-a-mole as you optimize all the parameters of your circuit board.
 Altium Designer makes some of the best PCB software, like Altium Designer®, and has tools for taking a lot of that error checking load off your shoulders.
 This gives you time to contemplate the philosophical implications of noisy circuits.
 Or you can just get on with your life.